A topic from the subject of Inorganic Chemistry in Chemistry.

 • Reduction is the gain of electrons by a substance.

-• The substance that is oxidized is called the reducing agent.
+• The substance that is oxidized is called the reducing agent (it causes the reduction of another substance).

-• The substance that is reduced is called the oxidizing agent.
+• The substance that is reduced is called the oxidizing agent (it causes the oxidation of another substance).

-• Redox reactions are important in many biological processes, such as respiration and photosynthesis.
+• Redox reactions are important in many biological processes, such as respiration and photosynthesis, as well as combustion and corrosion.

 Main Concepts:

 Oxidation and reduction reactions are chemical reactions in which one or more atoms undergo a change in their oxidation state.
-An oxidation state is a measure of the number of electrons that an atom has gained or lost.
+An oxidation state (or oxidation number) is a hypothetical charge assigned to an atom in a molecule or ion, representing the number of electrons that atom has gained or lost compared to its neutral state.
+It's a useful tool for tracking electron transfer in redox reactions.

 Reduction and Oxidation Reactions Experiment: Rusting of Iron